tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

      units used in the meshfile in meters, default is ``1e-6`` corresponding to micrometers

-The ``Region`` blocks contain the description of the device in continuous media approach; the ``Cluster`` blocks define each a group of regions (mesh regions) even with different physical properties, but to be treated together somewhere in the simulation (e.g. quantum calculation).
-In this way it is possible to refer to the set of these regions simply by the ``Cluster`` name.
+The ``Region`` blocks contain the description of the device in continuous media approach.
+The ``Cluster`` blocks define logical groups of regions, which may have different materials or different physical properties.
+In this way it is possible to easily refer to sets of regions by using the cluster name.

 ``Region`` blocks are started with the keyword ``Region`` , followed by the name of the TiberCAD region.
 The name of the TiberCAD region